coralogix/terraform-coralogix-aws/examples/firehose/multiple-firehoses/README.md

 In this example you need to configure the following variables:
 * firehose_stream --> The name of the Firehose delivery stream
-* endpoint_region --> The region of Coralogix account
+* coralogix_region --> The region of Coralogix account
 * privatekey --> Coralogix account logs privatekey Since the privatekey is private and we cant put it hardcoded, it can be exported instead of insert it as an input each time: export TF_VAR_coralogix_privatekey="your-coralogix-private-key"